 Founded in 2001, the St. Michael Steiner School offers Parent & Child groups, Kindergarten and Classes 1 to 12, providing for children and students from birth to 18.

-Among the alternatives, the Waldorf school represents a chance for every child to grow and learn according to the most natural rhythms of life.
+“The Waldorf school represents a chance for every child to grow and learn according to the most natural rhythms of life.
 For the early school child, this means a non-competitive, non-combative environment in which the wonders of science and literature fill the day without causing anxiety and confusion.
 For the older child, it offers a curriculum that addresses the question of why they are learning.
 I have sent two of my children to Waldorf schools and they have been wonderfully well served.”

 Raymond McDermott, Ph.D., Professor of Education and Anthropology, Stanford University